MicrosoftDocs/azure-docs/articles/storage/storage-azure-cli.md

 ## Create and manage file shares

 Azure File storage offers shared storage for applications using the standard SMB protocol.
 Microsoft Azure virtual machines and cloud services, as well as on-premises applications, can share file data via mounted shares.
 You can manage file shares and file data via the Azure CLI.
-For more information on Azure File storage, see [How to use Azure File storage with Windows](storage-dotnet-how-to-use-files.md) or [How to use Azure File storage with Linux](storage-how-to-use-files-linux.md).
+For more information on Azure File storage, see [Get started with Azure File storage on Windows](storage-dotnet-how-to-use-files.md) or [How to use Azure File storage with Linux](storage-how-to-use-files-linux.md).

 ### Create a file share